baduker/SyntaxSafari/Perl/DIARY.md

 - [`perlstyle`](https://perldoc.perl.org/perlstyle) Perl style guide

 I'd like to use these docs as the base for a code-like introduction to Perl.

+### **Day 5: October 5th, 2023**

+Sadly, I didn't get to do much today.
+I did, however, manage to read a couple of pages from the "Lama Book" and the [perldoc](https://perldoc.perl.org/perl#Overview)

+I'll try to catch up tomorrow.